ddasilva/coronal-diffusion-modeling/README.md

 If you want to skip `write_spharm_fit_matrix.py`, download `spharm_fit_mat_gong.h5` from HuggingFace and set `spharm_fit_mat_path` in `config.py` to the path.

-If you want to skip to using sampling using one of the notebooks, do each of the above (except the requirements for `prepare_dataset.py` and download `experiment59-cs-fix-and-context-scaling_16.pth` from HuggingFace to the `checkpoints/` directory.
+If you want to skip to using sampling using one of the notebooks, do each of the above (except the requirements for `prepare_dataset.py`) and download `experiment59-cs-fix-and-context-scaling_16.pth` from HuggingFace to a newly created `checkpoints/` directory.